KhronosGroup/Vulkan-Guide/chapters/checking_for_support.md

 ### VIA (Vulkan Installation Analyzer)

 Included in the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) is a utility to check the Vulkan installation on your computer.
-It is supported on Windows, Linux, and the macOS.
+It is supported on Windows, Linux, and macOS.
 VIA can:
  - Determine the state of Vulkan components on your system
  - Validate that your Vulkan Loader and drivers are installed properly
  - Capture your system state in a form that can be used as an attachment when submitting bugs